MMKrell/CV/index.rst

               project `VI-Bot <http://robotik.dfki-bremen.de/en/research/projects/vi-bot.html>`_

               - literature research in BCI
-                and contributed to project proposal for
+                and contribution to project proposal for
                 `IMMI <http://robotik.dfki-bremen.de/en/research/projects/immi.html>`_
-              - integrated classification and performance evaluation and further algorithms into signal processing framework
+              - integrated classification and performance evaluation and further algorithms into a signal processing framework
               - algorithm tuning for faster processing
               - modeling of space simulation to reduce 12 degrees of freedom to 9 restricted ones